monicaalyssa/pokedex/README.md

 ### Prettier and ESLint
 Prettier is used to automatically format the code to ensure it follows a consistent style.
 ESLint is used to catch potential bugs and enforce best practices.
 Together, they help maintain the quality and readability of the code.
 ##
-To see the original repository of this project <a href="https://github.com/monicaalyssa/js-app" target="_blank">click here</a>.